Artur-Wanderley/Portfolio-of-my-data-science-projects/Green_house_gas_emissions/README.md

 - Use several functions of the pandas and NumPy libraries to clean and manipulate data
 - Create a function to nicely visualize missing data using a heatmap
 - Web scraping
-- Use applymap and lambda to transform data
+- Use applymap and `lambda` function to transform data
 - Join datasets with pandas.DataFrame.merge()
 - Use for loops to plot greenhouse emissions of multiple countries